-Application for TANF can be made online through ACCESS Florida — the self-service web portal to prescreen or apply for Cash Assistance, Food Assistance and Medicaid.
+Application for cash assistance can be made online through ACCESS Florida — the self-service web-based application managed by the state of Florida.

-Once your application is filed, you will be contacted for an eligibility interview, usually within 5 days.
+Once your application is received, you will be contacted for an eligibility interview, usually within 5 days.

 To check the status of your application, call